ccieblogger/netraven/docs/architecture/netraven_api_spec.md

 ```
 **Frontend Notes:**
 - Only fields provided in the request are updated.
+- All new fields are accepted and returned.
 - If tags are set to null or empty, only the default tag is kept.
 - If device not found, response is HTTP 404.